ssenmosip/mosip-temp-documentation/MOSIP-NON-Functional-Requirements.md

 ## filedecryptor
 Decrypts the data packets for further processing
 ## Authentication
-Autenticates the the intenal and external communications across the platform
+Authenticates the internal and external communications across the platform
 ## Authorization
-Authorizes the user as per the previleges
+Authorizes the user as per the privileges
 # Data Mapper (mosip-beanmapper)
 ## Data Mapper
 Facilitate data mapping between DTO (Data Transfer Object) and Entity